Applying gamification in your marketing can help to improve user engagement, drive more conversions and, ultimately, win you more sales.

 Simply put, gamification, as the name suggests, is using elements of gaming for marketing, educational, etc. purposes.

-More and more companies have used gamification to enhance their employees’ training, conduct surveys with their audience, etc.
+More and more companies have used gamification to enhance their employee training method, conduct surveys with their audience, etc.

 But in today’s post, we will be looking into how gamification can help win you more conversions and sales.

 Neil Patel defines gamification as the concept of using game design elements in non-game applications to make them more fun and engaging.

 How does this apply to your business?

 In this case, your website is a non-game application that you can infuse with game design elements to make it more fun and engaging.
 These elements could be actual games, leader boards, points, etc.